'I get to take a seat as a student as well': Area teachers learn new skills in preparation for unusual school year

 In Nelson County, four days per week, teachers across all grade levels will participate in a mix of real-time and digital or online learning not occurring in real time, called synchronous learning and asynchronous learning, respectively.
 Fridays will be dedicated to completing assignments and students can work at their own pace.

-Teachers also will have dedicated office hours at the end of each day to connect with students on a one-on-one basis at the request of either the student or the family.
+Teachers also will have dedicated office hours at the end of each day to connect with students on a one-on-one basis at the request of either the student or their family.

 Lane said she would miss the “authentic interactions that happen in the classroom” most and the learning experiences that come with them.
 Only a select few special needs students are allowed in-person instruction according to their Individualized Education Program, all other students are expected to learn remotely.